borysrybak/real-time-face-analytics/README.md

 #### Azure SQL Database

 You need a place where you will collect your data from real-time face analysis.
-Adress, database name, user_id and password needed!
+Adress, database name, user_id, and password needed!
-In that case you should create a new resource from your Azure Portal, which will be **Azure SQL Database**.
+In that case, you should create a new resource from your Azure Portal, which will be **Azure SQL Database**.

 - [Create an Azure SQL database in the Azure portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal)